home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 **Example command template with raw data:**

 When a command template renders to a valid `bytes` literal, then MQTT will publish this data as raw data.
-In other cases a string representation will be published.
+In other cases, a string representation will be published.
 So:

 - Template {% raw %}`{{ "16" }}`{% endraw %} renders to payload encoded string `"16"`.
 - Template {% raw %}`{{ 16 }}`{% endraw %} renders to payload encoded string `"16"`.